Richard Strauss: "Indian Summer", final years and death (1942–1949)

-From May to September 1948, just before his death, Strauss composed the Four Last Songs which deal with the subject of dying.
+From May to September 1948, just before his death, Strauss composed the Four Last Songs, which deal with the subject of dying.
 The last one, "Im Abendrot" (At Sunset), ends with the line "Is this perhaps death?"
-The question is not answered in words, but instead Strauss quotes the "transfiguration theme" from his earlier tone poem Death and Transfiguration—meant to symbolize the transfiguration and fulfilment of the soul after death.
+The question is not answered in words, but instead Strauss quotes the "transfiguration theme" from his earlier tone poem Death and Transfiguration — meant to symbolize the transfiguration and fulfilment of the soul after death.
 In June 1948, he was cleared of any wrong-doing by a denazification tribunal in Munich.
 That same month he orchestrated Ruhe, meine Seele!, a song that he had originally composed in 1894.

 In December 1948, Strauss was hospitalized for several weeks after undergoing bladder surgery.
 His health rapidly deteriorated after that, and he conducted his last performance, the end of Act 2 of Der Rosenkavalier at the Prinzregententheater in Munich, during celebrations of his 85th birthday on 10 June 1949.
-On 15 August he suffered from a heart attack and he quietly died of kidney failure in his sleep shortly after 2 PM on 8 September 1949, in Garmisch-Partenkirchen, West Germany.
-From his death-bed, typical of his enduring sense of humour, he commented to his daughter-in-law Alice, "dying is just as I composed it in Tod und Verklärung".
+On 15 August, he suffered a heart attack and he quietly died of kidney failure in his sleep shortly after 2 PM on 8 September 1949, in Garmisch-Partenkirchen, West Germany.
+From his death-bed, he remarked to his daughter-in-law Alice, "dying is just as I composed it in Tod und Verklärung".

 Georg Solti, who had arranged Strauss's 85th birthday celebration, also directed an orchestra during Strauss's burial.
 The conductor later described how, during the singing of the famous trio from Rosenkavalier, "each singer broke down in tears and dropped out of the ensemble, but they recovered themselves and we all ended together".
-Strauss's wife, Pauline de Ahna, died eight months later, on 13 May 1950, at the age of 88.
+Strauss's wife, Pauline de Ahna, died eight months later on 13 May 1950, at the age of 88.

-Strauss's late works (as an octogenarian composer) were modelled on "the divine Mozart at the end of a life full of thankfulness".
 Strauss himself declared in 1947 with characteristic self-deprecation: "I may not be a first-rate composer, but I am a first-class second-rate composer."
 The Canadian pianist Glenn Gould described Strauss in 1962 as "the greatest musical figure who has lived in this century".